Dear reader of ADxS.org, please excuse the disruption.

 3. Changes in cortisol levels in ADHD

-A large number of studies have addressed the question of whether and how the HPA axis reacts differently in ADHD.
+A large number of studies have been devoted to the question of whether and how the HPA axis reacts differently in ADHD.
 There is now massive evidence that there are lasting changes in the HPA axis in ADHD.

-Epidemiologic and preclinical studies have shown that the disruption of the HPA axis in ADHD may result from excessive cortisol exposure in the fetal and early postnatal period (early childhood stress).
-Glucocorticoid administration at this stage of life may permanently alter glucocorticoid receptors in the brain, causing dysregulation of HPA axis activity, disturbances in the biosynthesis of neurotransmitters and their receptors, and alterations in intracellular pathways.
-Glucocorticoids (cortisol) increase the activity of the dopaminergic system.
+Epidemiologic and preclinical studies have shown that the disorder of the HPA axis in ADHD may result from excessive cortisol exposure in the fetal and early postnatal period (early childhood stress).
+Glucocorticoid administration at this stage of life may permanently alter glucocorticoid receptors in the brain, causing dysregulation of HPA axis activity, disorders in the biosynthesis of neurotransmitters and their receptors, and alterations in intracellular pathways.
+Glucocorticoids (cortisol) enhance the activity of the dopaminergic system.
 Reduced expression of glucocorticoids could thus cause hypofunction of the dopaminergic system.28

 A fundamental distinction must be made between basal cortisol levels and cortisol responses (reactions) to acute stress.
 While the subtypes of ADHD differ from non-affected persons by reduced basal cortisol values, but not by deviations from each other, the cortisol response to acute stress of ADHD-HI/ADHD-C on the one hand and ADHD-I subtype on the other hand differs considerably and systematically from each other and deviates in various directions from the values of non-affected persons.

-Basal cortisol levels therefore differentiate ADHD sufferers from those who are not affected, and cortisol responses also differentiate the subtypes.
+Basal cortisol levels therefore distinguish people with ADHD from those without, and cortisol responses also differentiate between subtypes.

-It is also striking that the stress-induced cortisol increase is significantly higher in ADHD-I (without hyperactivity/impulsivity) than in those not affected, while acute stress triggers a significantly lower cortisol response in ADHD-HI (with hyperactivity) and ADHD-C than in those not affected.
+It is also striking that the stress-induced increase in cortisol is significantly higher in ADHD-I (without hyperactivity/impulsivity) than in those not affected, while acute stress triggers a significantly lower cortisol response in ADHD-HI (with hyperactivity) and ADHD-C than in those not affected.

 This could be relevant for treatment, as cortisol not only mediates the stress response of the HPA axis, but also acts as a feedback loop to calm and deactivate the stress systems (the HPA axis and the central nervous system).